 Total of all courses for BS in Business Administration: 180 Credits

-Counting Transfer Credits
+Counting Credits When Transferring Universities

 Where counting credit hours really becomes important is when you transfer credits.
 It’s always a good idea to spend the extra time to get as many of your previous college credits transferred as possible (to learn why, click here).
 And the more you transfer, the less you have to complete to finish your degree.
 Once you’ve completed the transfer process, you can then figure out how many credits you have left to earn, as well as what core classes and electives you still have to take (learn how to transfer college credits here).